Azure-Samples/serverless-chat-langchainjs/docs/readme.md

 The resource group and all the resources will be deleted.

+## Troubleshooting

+If you have any issue when running or deploying this sample, please check the [troubleshooting guide](./troubleshooting.md).
+If you can't find a solution to your problem, please [open an issue](https://github.com/Azure-Samples/serverless-chat-langchainjs/issues) in this repository.

 ## Next steps

 Here are some resources to learn more about the technologies used in this sample: